chaBotsMX/chaBots-NERV-WRO-Future-Engineers-2025/README.md

 - Implement a differential gear system for smoother cornering.
 - Replace LEGO tires with higher-grip, custom-molded polyurethane ones., we used lego wheels tires as we realize that was to dificult to make our selfs tires, d us a remel to rim and  rom liess

-**Motor:**
+**Motor:** Maxon DCX19
-**Gear Ratio:** [Insert ratio]
-**Max RPM:** [Insert speed]
+**Max RPM:** 600rpm

-**Potential Improvements:**
-- Switch to brushless motors for better efficiency and thermal performance.
-- Redesign wheel hubs to allowfor quicker swapping and maintenance.
-- Manufacture custom
-- Add diferential gear
-- Make our self tires using cast polyiurethane for improved traction.

 ### Steering

+**Servo Model:** HS 85mg
+**Rotation Range:** 180°

-We build an ackermann stering systedm to ensure smooth and better turns, we used a mg 995 servo motor cause was dificult to get a better one justo for now, all the mechanism is mounted in our 3d printed chasis and we use PolyMax PC to ensure that our mehcanism have enough sttength,  Fiberon PC
+We builded an stering system to ensure smooth and better turns, we used a HS 85mg servo motor, all the mechanism is mounted on a 3d printed base, and we assemble it on the robot chassis.

-**Servo Model:** MG995[Insert model]
-**Rotation Range:** 0-180

 **Future Upgrades:**
-- Improve servo angle feedback
+- Improve steering angle
-- Add software-based correction via IMU

 ---

 #### 1. Arduino Control System (C++)